Israel-Charles/AV-Learning-Resources/Lab0-VMwareUbuntu.md

 * VMware product: **VMware Fusion Pro (Free for personal use)**
 * Download from:
   [https://www.techspot.com/downloads/2755-vmware-fusion-mac.html](https://www.techspot.com/downloads/2755-vmware-fusion-mac.html)
-  * From the download options, click click on a version and the download should start automatically (This tutorial is tested on the `25H2` version, but feel free to try a newer version if available)
+  * From the download options, click on a version, and the download should start automatically (This tutorial is tested on the `25H2` version, but feel free to try a newer version if available)

 **Install steps:**